Shuuida/Bibliotech-1.0/README.md

 The application uses a dark theme inspired by **Visual Studio Code**, defined in `assets/style.qss`.
 You can edit colors, typography, or button styles in that file to customize the appearance.

 ---

+# Customizable Cover Viewer

+The program has its own cover viewer.
+When uploading PDF files, a preview of the cover will be created using the cached JPG image of the first page of the PDF as a reference.
+This preview can also be customized with the user's preferred image (preferably in the same format as the previews created by the program).

+---